Mike Lynch

 In February 2013, Lynch raised $1 billion through his Invoke Capital fund to invest in up and coming British technology companies.
 In September 2013, Lynch announced Invoke had made its first investment, putting up to $20m into Darktrace (alongside Hoxton Ventures and Talis Capital) which describes itself as 'the world's first behavioural cyber defence platform.'
 In July 2014, Invoke Capital invested in Sophia Genetics, the leader in clinical genomics, which to date has analysed over 25,000 patients.

-Lynch is a member of the board of Cambridge Enterprise, and a member of the Council for Science and Technology.
-He is also a member of the Council of the Foundation for Science and Technology and a Hub Mentor in the Enterprise Hub of the Royal Academy of Engineering.
-Lynch is a trustee of the Royal Botanic Gardens, Kew, and a member of the board of the Create the Change Campaign at the Crick Institute, for Cancer Research UK.
+Lynch was a member of the board of Cambridge Enterprise, and a member of the Council for Science and Technology.
+He was also a member of the Council of the Foundation for Science and Technology and a Hub Mentor in the Enterprise Hub of the Royal Academy of Engineering.
+Lynch was a trustee of the Royal Botanic Gardens, Kew, and a member of the board of the Create the Change Campaign at the Crick Institute, for Cancer Research UK.

 In September 2012 he was inducted into the Digital Hall of Fame, British Interactive Media Association.
 He was named Entrepreneur of the Year in 1999 by the Confederation of British Industry and was awarded the Institution of Electrical Engineers medal for outstanding achievement.
 Lynch was awarded an OBE in the 2006 New Year Honours.

-He is a Lady Margaret Beaufort Fellow of Christ’s College and is a Fellow of the Royal Academy of Engineering.
+He was a Lady Margaret Beaufort Fellow of Christ’s College and is a Fellow of the Royal Academy of Engineering.